Sustainability in the workplace

 What are your core business values and how are they reflected in the way you work with people?

-When looking at applications, CVs or at interviews, what are the key skills or qualities that
+When looking at applications, CVs or in interviews, what are the key skills or qualities that you’re looking for?

 If you could give one piece of advice to an employee looking for a sustainable and fulfilling hospitality career what would it be?